roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 * [jayp0521/mason-null-ls](https://github.com/jayp0521/mason-null-ls) - automatically install formatters/linters to be used by null-ls

 If the above doesn't make a lot of sense, don't worry.
-Instead of trying to manage all this stuff ourselves we can lean on one of the available community maintained systems that has all of these preconfigured and wired up...
+Instead of trying to manage all of these plugins ourselves we can lean on one of the available community maintained systems that has all of these preconfigured and wired up out of the box..

 ## [LunarVim - An IDE Layer with Sane Defaults](#lunarvim---an-ide-layer-with-sane-defaults)